srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-To remove the sufferings that arise from birth, those who are situated in knowledge (on AthmA), giving up all attachments, seeking out for self-realization, meditate upon emperumAn who is most benevolent, who carries the sudharsana chakram and who is the purest supreme lord!
-Here, AzhwAr is censuring such kaivalyArththis (those who seek out self-enjoyment after being liberated) for accept emperumAn the means but not as the goal too.
+To remove the sufferings which arise from birth, those who are situated in knowledge (on AthmA), giving up all attachments, seeking out for self-realisation, meditate upon emperumAn who is most benevolent, who carries the sudharsana chakram and who is the purest supreme lord!
+Here, AzhwAr is censuring such kaivalyArththis (those who seek out self-enjoyment after being liberated) for accepting emperumAn as the means but not as the goal too.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam